- February 25, 2020

 - Loss of enjoyment of life.

 Accidents can change your life completely, even having long-lasting impacts.
-It’s important to ensure that you receive all the financial compensation you deserve.
+It’s crucial to ensure you receive all the financial compensation you deserve.

 How Long After an Injury Can You Sue in Texas?

 In Texas, you may sue as soon as you are injured — or, more likely, as soon as the medical bills come in for your injury.
-However, there is a time limit on the amount of time you can take to file your personal injury lawsuit.
-So how long after an injury can you sue in Texas?
+This is because there is a time limit on how long you can take to file your personal injury lawsuit.
+So, how long after an injury can you sue in Texas?

-By law, the personal injury statute of limitations is 2 years.
-The timer starts either at the time of the accident or at the time that the injury became apparent.
-For instance, you may not recognize medical malpractice the moment you wake up.
-But if you become sick in the following days due to a malfunction, the day you become aware of the infection is the day that the two years starts.
+By law, the personal injury statute of limitations is two years.
+The timer starts at the time of the accident or when the injury becomes apparent.
+For instance, you may not recognize medical malpractice when you wake up.
+But if you become sick in the following days due to an infection, the day you become aware of the infection is when the two years start.

 If you attempt to file a personal injury lawsuit after two years have passed, the most likely scenario is that it will be dismissed out of hand.
 There are, however, a few exceptions.

 One is product liability.
-In the case of an injury from an unsafe product, you have fifteen years from the date that the product was sold to file a lawsuit — or the length of the sale life as stated by the manufacturer, whichever is longer.
-In a wrongful death case, you have two years from the death of the deceased.
+In the case of an injury from an unsafe product, you have fifteen years from the date the product was sold to file a lawsuit — or the length of the sale life as stated by the manufacturer, whichever is longer.
+You have two years from the deceased’s death in a wrongful death case.

 Crain Brogdon, LLP is a nationally recognized, precedent-setting personal injury law firm here to help you get the financial compensation you deserve.
-Contact us today to learn more about how we can help you in your case: visit our contact page or call us at 214-522-9404.
+We work on a contingency fee basis, so you don’t have to worry about upfront fees.
+Contact us today at (214) 522-9404 to learn more about how we can help you.

 Attorney Quentin Brogdon